MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbox-live-apis-source-to-a-uwp-project.md

 ---
-title: Add XSAPI source in a UWP project
+title: Add and compile XSAPI source code into a UWP project
 description: Adding and compiling the Xbox Live APIs source in your UWP project. ms.assetid: 744f87dc-510b-4a26-b2c0-74fc70b8453b ms.date: 04/04/2017